27 German Tongue Twisters To Perfect Your Accent

 Gravediggers dig graves.

-Ditchdiggers dig ditches.
+Ditchdiggers dig ditches.)

 There are still some r sounds that need rolling.
 But if you’re this far down the list, you’ll have met them already!

-17. Rund um den runden Rasen rasen Hasen, rasen Hasen rund um den runden Rasen.
+Rund um den runden Rasen rasen Hasen, rasen Hasen rund um den runden Rasen.

 Switching between r and ra sounds rapidly can be a challenge!
 Conquering this twister can take a while—namely, practicing each word individually—but that effort is worth it.

-18. Kluge kleine Katzen kratzen keine Krokodile, sondern kluge kleine Katzen kratzen kahle Kinnbacken.
+Kluge kleine Katzen kratzen keine Krokodile, sondern kluge kleine Katzen kratzen kahle Kinnbacken.

-This twister has a lot of k sounds—not to mention kl, kr and kn sounds.
 If practicing each word sounds like too much trouble, you can try saying Kluge kleine Katzen kratzen keine Krokodile out loud first, then sondern kluge kleine Katzen kratzen kahle Kinnbacken .

-19. Auf dem rasenden Rasen robben rasende Robben.
+Auf dem rasenden Rasen robben rasende Robben.

-Literal Translation: On the racing lawn, racing seals crawl.
+(On the racing lawn, racing seals crawl.)

 Like tongue twister #17, this involves a lot of r and ra sounds, though it’s a bit more manageable.
-(And hey, it involves bouncing seals, so no complaints from me!)
+(And hey, it involves cute bouncing seals, so no complaints from me!)

-20. Der Cottbuser Postkutscher putzt den Cottbuser Postkutschkasten.
+Der Cottbuser Postkutscher putzt den Cottbuser Postkutschkasten.

 This twister has a ton of consonant combos like tsch, ck, k and sch.
 You can focus on Postkutscher (coachman) and Postkutschkasten (coach box) during practice before you say this in full.

-21. Fliegenpilze findest du fein, Fräulein, fußfrei fitzelnd frierend.
+Fliegenpilze findest du fein, Fräulein, fußfrei fitzelnd frierend.

-Just looking at all those f, fl, fi, fr and fu sounds can be nerve-wracking!
-Like with some of the previous entries, it would be a good idea to either practice each word individually (if you have time) or break it down into parts that feel comfortable for you.
+Like with some of the previous entries, it would be a good idea to either practice each word individually or break it down into parts that feel comfortable for you.

-22. Braut Boris brät Bärenbratwürste, brät Boris Bärenbratwürste?
+Braut Boris brät Bärenbratwürste, brät Boris Bärenbratwürste?

-23. In Hagen, hinter Hagen, jagen hagere Jäger hehre Hasen.
+In Hagen, hinter Hagen, jagen hagere Jäger hehre Hasen.

 This twister contains plenty of and j sounds, particularly in the last half.
 I would divvy it up into manageable parts (e.g., In Hagen, hinter Hagen then jagen hagere Jäger hehre Hasen ).

-24. Hottentottenpotentatentantenattentat
+24. Hottentotten

-Literal Translation: Assassination of a Hottentot potentate’s aunt.
+(Assassination of a Hottentot potentate’s aunt.)

 Who thought just one word would count as a tongue twister?
 Welcome to the world of German compound words!
-Germans love joining their words together which results in some ridiculously long trains of letters just like the one above.
+Germans love joining their words together, which results in some ridiculously long trains of letters just like the one above.

 To have this word effortlessly trip off your tongue, you need to attack it as if it was a bunch of smaller words.
-Take each of its component parts on their own: Hottentotten , (Hottentot) Potentaten (potentate), Tanten (aunt) and Attentat (assassination).
-As previously mentioned, say these very slowly until you know the pronunciation inside out.
-Then join them up into the one long word.
+Take each of its component parts on their own: Hottentotten (Hottentot), Potentaten (potentate), Tanten (aunt) and Attentat (assassination).

-25. Schnecken erschrecken, wenn Schnecken an Schnecken schlecken, weil zum Schrecken vieler Schnecken Schnecken nicht schmecken.
+Schnecken erschrecken, wenn Schnecken an Schnecken schlecken, weil zum Schrecken vieler Schnecken Schnecken nicht schmecken.

-The almost-cannibalism aside, this tongue twister is high up on this list in terms of difficulty due to the length and repeated sch, s and schm sounds.
-I would try to remember that schnecken means “snail,” schlecken means “lick” and schrecken means “scare.”
+Almost-cannibalism aside, this tongue twister is high up on this list in terms of difficulty due to the length and repeated sch, s and schm sounds.

-26. Zwischen zwei Zwetschgenzweigen sitzen zwei zechenschwarze tschechisch zwitschernde Zwergschwalben.
+Zwischen zwei Zwetschgenzweigen sitzen zwei zechenschwarze tschechisch zwitschernde Zwergschwalben.

-27. Ein chinesisches Schüsselschiff mit chinesischem Schüsselgeschirr schippert geschwind durch die schimmernde Schilfsee.
+Ein chinesisches Schüsselschiff mit chinesischem Schüsselgeschirr schippert geschwind durch die schimmernde Schilfsee.

 Now this one is a beast!
 You’ll need to get all those sch, ch and s sounds down pat.
 If you dare to take on this one, I suggest taking as much time as you can with it.

-How to Master Tongue Twisters
+How to Master German Tongue Twisters

-If you’re lucky enough to know a native German speaker personally, ask them to slowly read out a couple of tongue twisters.
+If you’re lucky enough to know a native German speaker, ask them to slowly read out a couple of tongue twisters.
 This way you’ll hear how they’re meant to sound.
-Don’t have one of those?
-You can always look online for videos—YouTube has plenty of videos of German tongue twisters.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 You can try FluentU for free for 2 weeks.
-Click here to check out the website or download the iOS app or Android app.
+Check out the website or download the iOS app or Android app.

 FluentU Ad